Phil Cohen (cultural theorist): There goes the Labourhood

-One of Cohen’s major pre-occupations is the impact of de-industrialisation on working class community in Britain, especially on its cultures of masculinity and manual labour.
+One of Cohen's major pre-occupations was the impact of de-industrialisation on working-class community in Britain, especially on its cultures of masculinity and manual labour.
 His approach to labour history focuses on the split representation of the labouring body into Promethean and abject images, and how this in turn positions communities of labour as either backbones of the nation or a race apart.
-He argues that these fundamental binaries can either cut across or reinforce more familiar distinctions of occupational skill and moral status.
-In some of his research he has traced the evolution of these representations within specific social groups especially those who perform "elemental" labour: miners, tunnellers, sweeps, mariners, foundry workers and roustabouts.
+He argued that these fundamental binaries can either cut across or reinforce more familiar distinctions of occupational skill and moral status.
+In some of his research, he traced the evolution of these representations within specific social groups especially those who perform "elemental" labour: miners, tunnellers, sweeps, mariners, foundry workers and roustabouts.

 Unconscious racism and its other scene

 Starting from a critique of reductive psychologies of racism, which reduce it to patterns of prejudice, or individual pathology, Cohen looked for the social structures and cultural norms through which Freud's concept of "narcissism of minor difference" might become racialised.
 He found these in the autochthonies which feature in myths of origin operating in discourses of nation, people, and race.
 Cohen argues that it is through these "perversions of inheritance" that the racist imagination gains its purchase on the real and becomes "common sense".
 If the unconscious is the "discourse of the other" (Lacan) then unconscious racism is the "discourse of the other's discourse of the other".
-Cohen argued that It follows that rationalist pedagogies favoured by anti-racists are doomed to failure since they fail to engage with the structures of disavowal which are intrinsic to racialised structures of feeling and belief.
+Cohen argued that it follows that rationalist pedagogies favoured by anti-racists are doomed to failure since they fail to engage with the structures of disavowal that are intrinsic to racialised structures of feeling and belief.